microsoft/DirectX-Specs/d3d/Raytracing.md

 `RayQuery` supports the methods (\*) in the following tables depending on its current state.
 The intrinsics are listed across several tables for readability (with entries repeated as appicable).
 Calling unsupported methods is invalid and produces undefined results.

 The first table lists intrinsics available after the two steps in `RayQuery` initialization:  First, declaring a [RayQuery](#rayquery) object (with [RayFlags](#ray-flags) template parameter), followed by calling [RayQuery::TraceRayInline()](#rayquery-tracerayinline) to initialize trace parameters but not yet begin the traversal.
-[RayQuery::TraceRayInline()](#rayquery-tracerayinline) can be called over again any time to initialize a new trace, discarding the current one regardlessof what state it is in.
+[RayQuery::TraceRayInline()](#rayquery-tracerayinline) can be called over again any time to initialize a new trace, discarding the current one regardless of what state it is in.

 | **Intrinsic** \ State | New `RayQuery` object|`TraceRayInline()` was called |
 |:--------------|:-----------:|:-----------:|